winiesom/pdsnd_github/README.md

 ### Date created

-Tuesday - September 28, 2021.
+Tuesday - September 28, 2021

 ### Project Title

-Explore US Bikeshare Data
+Explore US Bikeshare data

 ### Description

-Using python to explore data from three cities: Chicago, New york and Washington.
-The code in the bikeshare.py file import the data and answers important questions by computing descriptive statictics.
-Finally, a script that takes in raw input in the terminal present the statistics.
+Describe what your project is about and what it does

 ### Files used